chse66/e-learn/index.md

 This is a collection of links to online courses or material for Clare Hall students to learn various interesting topics in their free time.
 Compiled by the Clare Hall IT Officer.

-Any suggestions, please use this contact form.
+Any suggestions, please use this [form](https://forms.gle/ftaA311nYE4smCfJ9).

 ## General information
 There are many online learning platforms.
 Some require a fee to use, while others are free.
 In this website, our aim is to include only freely accessible material.
 When any resource requires a fee, it shall be indicated.